Suing Over Failed Real Estate Deals

 WHEN A REAL ESTATE DEAL COLLAPSES

 From Owen Sound to Collingwood to Port Elgin and beyond, real estate prices are rocketing.
 A few years ago, they were collapsing.
-Volatile prices can lead to bad behavior both ways – on the part of the buyer and of the seller.
+Volatile prices can lead to bad behaviour both ways – on the part of the buyer and of the seller.
 Our firm has sued for failed real estate deals representing both buyers and sellers.

 In a rising market that is on fire, often the vendor has regrets and thinks he sold too low.
 He looks for an out under the agreement and will look for almost anything to kill the deal.